 A cutting tool circles around the pipe, making for a nice clean cut.
 It typically has a cutting blade, guide wheel, and knob for tightening.
 When you rotate the tool around the copper, the blade gradually cuts the tubing and leaves a clean edge.
 Because you have to rotate the tool during the process, such tool is best used when you have to cut a pipe that is only a little longer than you need.
 You need to have strong grip on the pipe to make precise cuts, gently tightening the tool every turn or so.
 After the tubing is cut, you may have to clean off loose pieces of left over copper.
 Many copper cutting tools also contain a cleaning edger.

 A small flaring tool kit consists of two pieces of equipment, a flare form and a reamer.
-A flare form is like a clamp which has a number of holes designed to work with copper tubing of various diameter.
-It holds the pipe firmly so you can flare the pipe with minimum efforts.
+A flare form is like a clamp which has a number of holes designed to work with copper tubing of various diameters.
+It holds the pipe firmly so you can flare the pipe with a minimum effort.
 Before you put the copper tubing into the flare form, be sure to slide the compression nut first.
 After flaring, you will not get it on the tubing unless you cut the pipe again.
+This is a frequent oversight made by beginners

 A reamer has a conical point, a screw, and holding arms; it is the tool that does the actual flaring.
 To flare the pipe, put it into a hole that has a matching size as the copper on the flare form.
 Place the reamer on top of the flare form so the conical point is against the tubing.